njoswald/formkit-memory-leak/README.md

 ## Chrome DevTools
 1. Open the node server with `node --expose-gc --inspect .output/server/index.mjs`.
 2. Open DevTools with `chrome:/inspect`.
+3. Take a Heap Snapshot in the Memory tab.
-3. After taking an initial snapshot, I run the following command on a linux terminal: `for i in {1..1000}; do curl -s http://localhost:3000 > /dev/null; done`
+4. After taking an initial snapshot, I run the following command on a linux terminal: `for i in {1..1000}; do curl -s http://localhost:3000 > /dev/null; done`
-4. Take another snapshot.
+5. Take another snapshot.

 Keep repeating steps 3 and 4 to see an increase of retained memory between each snapshot.